Digital Technology in Clinical Trials

 James Riddle, MS

-- Vice President, Research Services and Strategic Consulting
+- Vice President, Research Services & Strategic Consulting

 - Advarra, United States

 James Riddle is the VP of Institutional Services & Strategic Consulting for Advarra, where he employs his extensive experience managing large operations and technology teams in the human subject protection field to grow Advarra Consulting worldwide.
 Mr. Riddle is also a faculty member, mentor, and regular speaker for Public Responsibility in Medicine and Research (PRIM&R); a member of the CTTI Steering Committee; and leader of the ACRES SASI technology domain accreditation team.
 Prior to joining Advarra, Mr. Riddle served as a leader of the human subject protection and animal care and use program at the Fred Hutchinson Cancer Research Center, one of the nation’s largest independent cancer research centers.

-- Senior Vice President, Scientific and Clinical Affairs, Global COE
+- Senior Vice President, Scientific and Clinical Affairs, Head, Global COE

 - Senior Manager, Informed Consent Management Global Clinical Operations